 Experts estimate that as much as 90 percent of the data that is generated daily is unstructured data.
-This includes everything from documents to text files, videos, audio files, social media, presentations, blog posts, photos and more.
+This includes everything from documents to text files, emails, videos, audio files, social media, presentations, blog posts, photos, and more.

 But mining unstructured text data isn’t simple.
 To work effectively, a solution must be fine-tuned to meet your specific needs and address the quirks in your textual content.

-DataScava addresses these types of issues and others by helping you to use your own business and domain language to mine your unstructured text data.
-It’s for Data Professionals, Subject Matter Experts, Business Users and Software Engineers.
-You don’t have to be a Data Scientist to use it.
+DataScava addresses these types of issues and others by helping experts in Data, Business, and Software use their own business language and domain expertise to mine unstructured text data.